-Malta The Netherlands Spain Sweden Switzerland United Kingdom Capital gains realized by a non-resident on the transfer of certain shares or securities in a Malta company would be exempt from Malta tax, unless: • it is a 'property company' as defined in 2.2 above; or • the said non-resident is owned and controlled by, directly or indirectly, or acts on behalf of an individual or individuals who are ordinarily resident and domiciled in Malta.
-Capital gains realized by non-residents on the alienation of shares in a Dutch resident company are subject to Dutch taxation at a rate of 25% if the following circumstances apply: • the non-resident holds at the time of the alienation directly or indirectly an interest of 5% or more in a Dutch resident company; and • such interest is not attributable to an 'enterprise' carried out by the non-resident.
-The presence of an 'enterprise' is determined on the basis of a facts-and-circumstances test which, in practice, is easily met.
-Under the above-mentioned circumstances, the non-resident taxation also applies to distributions made by the Dutch company, as well as income derived from loans granted by the non-resident to the Dutch company.
+Malta The Netherlands Spain Sweden Switzerland United Kingdom Capital gains realized by a non-resident on the transfer of certain shares or securities in a Malta company would be exempt from Malta tax, unless: • it is a 'property company' as defined by law; • the said non-resident is owned and controlled by, directly or indirectly, or acts on behalf of an individual or individuals who are ordinarily resident and domiciled in Malta.
+Capital gains realized by non-residents on the alienation of shares in a Dutch company are subject to Dutch taxation if the following conditions are cumulatively met: • the non-resident holds at the time of the alienation directly or indirectly an interest of 5% or more in the Dutch company (a 'substantial interest'); • the substantial interest'); • the substantial interest is not attributable to an enterprise carried out by the non-resident; and • in the case of non-resident entities only, the substantial interest is held with one of the main purposes to avoid a Dutch personal income tax and/or Dutch dividend withholding tax liability of another person.
+The presence of an enterprise is determined on the basis of a facts-and-circumstances test which, in practice, is easily met.
+If the above-mentioned conditions are met, the non-resident taxation also applies to distributions made by the Dutch company, as well as income derived from loans granted by the non-resident to the Dutch company.
 Capital gains realized by non-residents on the transfer of shares in a Spanish holding company are not subject to Spanish taxation, to the extent that the capital gains realized relate to retained earnings from exempt income (obtained from qualifying subsidiaries) or to the increase in value of the qualifying subsidiaries, provided that the seller (non-resident shareholder) is not resident in a tax haven.
-In case non-resident capital gains taxation applies, the applicable rate is 19%.
+In case non-resident capital gains taxation applies, the applicable rate is 21% (to be reduced to 19% from tax period 2014 onwards).
 Other Exemptions Qualifying exchanges of shares, mergers, spin-offs and contributions of assets.
 Liquidation The dissolution/winding up of the Spanish holding, triggers the same corporate income tax consequences as described above in relation to a transfer of shares.
 Capital gains on shares realized by non-residents are generally exempt from CIT, unless there is a permanent establishment in Sweden to which the shares are attributable.
 Gains realized by non-resident individuals or companies on the disposal of shares in a Swiss company are normally not subject to Swiss taxation.
-However, based on Swiss jurisprudence, in certain situations tax free capital gains may be re-qualified as a dividend distribution.
+However, based on Swiss jurisprudence, in certain situations tax free capital gains may be re-qualified as a taxable dividend distribution.
 Capital gains realized by a non-resident shareholder on the sale of shares in a UK company are not subject to UK taxation, unless the shares are attributable to a UK permanent establishment of the shareholder.